 People should not have to sacrifice their privacy in order to use and benefit from technology.

 This is the basis of “Privacy by Design” in its most basic concept, and the design principles we uphold.
 Any amount of data can unintentionally reveal sensitive personal identifiable information (PII), which can land in the wrong hands.
 The principles of Privacy by Design provide a framework for how technology should be approached to reduce this risk.
 This means control measures for data privacy are foundational in the design, which minimizes the amount of personal data that is processed and retained.

 Nymi has been practicing Privacy by Design since the inception of the company.

 The very nature of a connected workforce requires technology to process some amount of PII, but our approach reduces risk by prioritizing security and privacy beginning from the design of our platform and wearable, to its actual use in every day life.

 Most importantly, we minimize storage of PII to the least amount required to deliver a workplace solution that increases health and safety, security, and productivity for its users.
 The result is powerful technology that is balanced towards the end user’s interests and protects their right to privacy and autonomy at all stages.

 Biometrics on the Nymi Band

-When scanning a user’s fingerprint, the Nymi Band sensor will capture an initial fingerprint image that is then used to generate a mathematical template based on its unique features.
-The initial image is discarded in the trash and the mathematical fingerprint template is stored within protected memory.
+During initial enrollment of your Nymi Band, its fingerprint scanner will capture an image of your print that is used to generate a mathematical template based on its unique features.
+Your fingerprint image is discarded and the mathematical template is stored within protected memory.
 It never leaves the Nymi Band.